 Official Dilophosaurus model by Callie C.

-With their competition wiped out by the end-Triassic mass extinction, the door was open for the dinosaurs to be the new top dogs.
+With their competition wiped out by the end-Triassic mass extinction, the dinosaurs were free to become the new top dogs.
 As one of the first theropod apex predators, Dilophosaurus was the epitome of this.
-Already outsizing any terrestrial predator alive today, it was the largest animal in the entire region.
-Equipped with strong and bone-puncturing jaws, powerful and flexible arms, and stout legs, it was an efficient, fast, and deadly hunter.
+Outsizing any terrestrial predator alive today, it was the largest animal in its ecosystem.
+Equipped with bone-puncturing jaws, powerful arms, and stout legs, it was an efficient and deadly hunter.

-Dilophosaurus is also noteworthy for the iconic crest present on the top of its head, which were too brittle for combat, likely being used for as a tool for males to attract females with (a large colorful crest being a sign of strength and good health) or species recognition.
+Dilophosaurus was also noteworthy for the iconic crests present on top of its head.
+These could have been used as a display tool in mating (a large and colorful crest being a sign of strength and health) or species recognition.

-A family of Dilophosaurus will be the main focus of Dinosauria's second episode.
-This episode will explore several aspects of their lifestyle, especially their growth from hatchlings to adults.
+A family of Dilophosaurus will be the main focus of Through the Eyes of Dinosaurs’ second episode.
+We’ll explore several aspects of their lifestyle, especially their growth from hatchlings to adults.